Anthonia-alexis/mycv/README.md

-My CV
-Welcome to my portfolio repository!
+Welcome to my CV repository!

 This repository contains my professional CV, which provides an overview of my education, work experiences, independent courses I've undertaken, interests, and skills.
 This repository highlights my strengths, expertise, and the value I can bring to potential collaborators, clients, or employers.

 Table of Contents